xywang0001/Particle_Filter_ESE650/README.md

 ## User's Guide
 1. The main SLAM structure is implemented in `SLAM.py`
-2. A set of parameters should be changed in `main.py`, including map resolutions, noise level and
+2. A set of parameters should be changed in `main.py`, including map resolutions, noise level (covariance matrix), number of particles and threshold value for deciding occupancy.
 3. Set the dataset and run `python main.py`.

 ## Result